UoN-Rambling-Hiking/RamblingHikingWebsite/content/benefits/index.md

 ## Site Usage

-It is **highly** recommended you do not use a mobile device to access this site as it is very clunky.
+It is recommended you use a computer to access the site.

 ### Site Registration